Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Michelle: Fantastic, I’m a fan!

-Michelle: Oh wow!
+Michelle: Oh, wow!

 Maria: And he did really, really well.
 But I just think that particular song was a tune that I loved and that I can remember because of how inspirational it was.
 But I do enjoy the song.
-It’s a bit old now, the songs a bit old.
+It’s a bit old now, the songs are a bit old.

 Michelle: I’m going to have to hunt that one down!
-Maybe you can play it at the next Rhythm and I’ll have a bit of a quickstep.
+Maybe you can play it at the next Rhythm, and I’ll have a bit of a quickstep.